 I thank the Minister for his answer: financial support for businesses is such a lifeline at this time.
-Speaking to businesses across the spectrum in Runnymede and Weybridge—from those in the wedding sector to logistics and corporate events—they tell me that one of the biggest challenges they face is uncertainty around planning for the next six months to a year.
+Businesses across the spectrum in Runnymede and Weybridge—from those in the wedding sector to logistics and corporate events—tell me that one of the biggest challenges they face is uncertainty around planning for the next six months to a year.
 Does my hon.
 Friend agree with me that one of the best supports for business we can give is a long-term plan for how we deal with and get out of the covid pandemic?

 I am grateful for my hon.
 Friend’s question.
 The current restrictions will expire on 2 December.
-After those restrictions have expired, we intend to return to the tiered system, as I just mentioned on an earlier question.
-Of course, we have to make sure that businesses have that clarity, hence why the Chancellor extended the furlough scheme all the way to the end of March for businesses.
+After those restrictions have expired, we intend to return to the tiered system, as I mentioned earlier.
+Of course, we have to make sure that businesses have that clarity, which is why the Chancellor extended the furlough scheme all the way to the end of March for businesses.
 The British Chambers of Commerce made it very clear to me a few days ago in a phone call that that was incredibly important help at the right time.

 Marine Renewable Energy

-On 6 October, the Prime Minister announced new plans to build back greener, which included boosting the Government’s previous offshore wind target from 30 gigawatts to 40 gigawatts.
+On 6 October, the Prime Minister announced new plans to build back greener, which included boosting the Government’s previous offshore wind target from 30 GW to 40 GW.
 The hon.
 Lady will also be interested to hear that the Marine Energy Council is looking at funding models for early tidal projects, and that is something in which the Government are very interested.